-The report showed that 225,000 jobs were added last month, and keep in mind economists were expecting 160,000.
+The non-farms report showed that 225,000 jobs were added last month, with economists expecting only 160,000.
 The December reading of 145,000 was revised up to 147,000.
 Yearly average earnings came in at 3.1%, topping the 3% forecast.
 The previous earnings reading was revised higher to 3%, from 2.9%.
-The unemployment rate edged up to 3.6% from 3.5% - which was the only drawback of the update.
+The unemployment rate edged up to 3.6% from 3.5%, which was the only drawback of the update.
 It is worth noting the 3.5% unemployment rate was a 50-year low, so in the grand scheme of things the jobless rate is still very low.

 Overnight, China posted the latest CPI figures and the reading was 5.4%, while economists were expecting 4.9%.
 Keep in mind the previous reading was 4.5%.
 The PPI level was 0.1%, meeting forecasts, and the last reading was -0.5%.
 The low PPI reading suggests that demand at the factory level is weak.
 The Chinese government relaxed restrictions in relation travel, and some people started going back to work.
 Traders are still cautious about the situation.
 Stocks in China are a little lower.

 The greenback might have been higher on Friday but that failed to stop gold’s advances.
 The metal usually has a negative correlation with the US dollar but it appeared the flight to quality desire of dealers took precedence.
 The commodity is comfortably above the mid-January lows so the bullish trend is still in effect.

 Oil tumbled on Friday on demand fears as well as the lack of unity from OPEC+ in relation to supply.
 Traders were fearful that China’s appetite for the energy will drop off as the health crisis is deepening.
 In addition to that, Russia are not keen on production cuts unlike the rest of OPEC+, so that division encouraged traders to dump oil.